khalidkhankakar/Fire-Grid/README.md

 - **AI Bot**: LangChain and Gemini, integrated with Datastax for efficient query processing.
 - **Database**: Neon PostgreSQL with Drizzle ORM for structured and scalable data management.
 - **State Management**: TanStack Query for efficient data fetching and caching.
-- **DevOps and Monitoring**: Docker for containerization, Sentry for error tracking.
+- **DevOps and Monitoring**: Docker for containerization [Docker repo link](https://hub.docker.com/r/khalidkhankakar/fire-grid), Sentry for error tracking.
 - **Deployment**: Vercel for seamless CI/CD and hosting.

 ---